A new nation, in peril

 Thirty years after the American Revolution, the young nation faced more questions than answers.
 What did it mean to be an American?
 Could a government built on democracy survive?

-The War of 1812 is among the least known wars in American history.
 It was a small war, fought for obscure reasons along the fledgling republic's frontiers, but its consequences were far-reaching.
 The conflict helped to shape American identity, yet served not as an end, but as a harbinger for much greater change to come.

-Preserving the War of 1812
+African Americans in the War of 1812